dkochmanski/charming-clim/doc/grafts.md

 # Port and graft protocols

-Now since we know *what* we want time to think about *how* to achieve it.
-Let me remind you what kind of objects are we dealing with:
+Now we know *what* we want.
+Time to think about *how* to achieve it.
+Let me remind you what kind of objects we are dealing with:

-* Port is a logical connection to the display server.
-In practice it may contain a foreign handler which is passed to the external system API.
-It is responsible for the communication – configuring, writing to[^10] and reading from the device we are connected to.
+* Port is a logical connection to a display server.
+For instance it may contain a foreign handler which is passed to the external system API.
+It is responsible for the communication – configuring, writing to[^10] and reading from a device we are connected to.

-* Graft is a logical screen representation on which we are drawing.
+* Graft is a logical screen representation on which we draw.
 It is responsible for all transformations necessary to achieve desired effect on the physical screen.
-The same port may have many grafts so applications with different units and orientation may be displayed on the same screen simultaneously.
+The same port may have many associated grafts for applications with different units and orientations.

 * Medium is a representation of the sheet on a physical device.
-Sheet is an ideal object which occupies some region and may be drawn – it doesn't concern itself with physical limitations.
-We will cover only medium basics here.
+Sheet is the Form which is a region and may be drawn – it doesn't concern itself with physical limitations.
+We will cover only medium's basics here.

 [^10]: Sometimes we deal with devices which we can't take input from – for
     instance a printer, a PDF render or a display without other peripherals.